inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 It turns out that `kubectl port-forward` disconnects often and can give a poor connection for long-term use.
 He'd also tried using the various tools that people usually turn to here, and they had the same issues because they all wrapped the same Kubernetes port-forwarding API.

-First we create a `Deployment` for the inlets PRO server to run in a Pod.
+First we create a `Deployment` for the inlets Pro server to run in a Pod.
 It will forward traffic from within the cluster back to the client on his laptop.
 To get NATS installed I just installed OpenFaaS using `arkade install openfaas`, because [OpenFaaS](https://openfaas.com/) bundles NATS within its helm chart:

 ```yaml
 ---